michaelburtonray/vae-docs/v_date_select.md

     Please see the [Validating Forms](/vaeml_form_validation/) page for more information.

+-   `years_future` - if set to an integer greater than 0, we will display that number of future years as available for selection.
+If omitted, the current year will be the maximum year available for selection.

 Since this tag generates some HTML `<select>` tags, you may also use any standard HTML attributes that are valid in the `<select>` tag.
 These will be passed through unchanged into the generated tags.